E2415Matt/petclinic-microservices/README.md

 git checkout feature/msp-7
 ```

-* Prepare a script to build the docker images and save it as `build-dev-docker-images.sh`.
+* Prepare a script to build the docker images and save it as `build-dev-docker-images.sh` under `petclinic-microservices` folder.

 ``` bash
 ./mvnw clean package